This topic provides an overview of ParentsNext (1.1.P.57) including:

 - has a youngest child aged under 6 years

-- has no reported earnings from employment in the previous 6 months
+- has no reported income or hours worked in employment in the previous 6 months

 AND meet at least ONE of the following stream criteria: